-- Lecturer in Classics (Classics)
+- Affiliate (Classics)

-I do enjoy working in the field of the history of education.
-I have just finished a book which centres on a fascinating late Byzantine work entitled On morals or concerning education written by the scholar and statesman Theodore Metochites.
+Another principal area of research is Plutarch’s reception in Byzantium and the period of the Modern Greek Enlightenment.
+I have co-edited the Brill's Companion to the Reception of Plutarch (2019), which has replaced studies on Plutarch’s revival dating more than a century back.
+I have also published a book (2020) which centres on a fascinating late Byzantine work entitled On morals or concerning education written by the scholar and statesman Theodore Metochites.
 This provides the first ever English translation of the text together with Introduction and Notes, and is part of the Dumbarton Oaks Medieval Library series published by Harvard University Press.

 - Jan 2016: Wellcome Trust Small Grant for the organisation of the conference ‘Other psychotherapies - across time, space, and cultures’, University of Glasgow (with G. Miller, R. White and C. McGeachan)

 - Dec.
 2015: The Carnegie Trust for the Universities of Scotland Research Incentive Grant (Principal Investigator)

 - Dec.
 2015: School of Humanities Incentivisation Fund for presentations at international conferences

 - Aug 2014: A.G.
 Leventis Foundation and the Institute of Classical Studies Grants for the organisation of International conference on ‘Greek Medical Texts and their Audience’ at King’s College London

 - May 2014: Wellcome Library Open Access Fund